clairempr/clairempr.github.io/blog/input/pages/how-to-send-a-letter-1863.md

 _date_posted Posted Feb.
 16, 2022

-> If you do not know any other course
+_large_blockquote If you do not know any other course

 The process by which Confederate prisoners at Gettysburg could correspond with loved ones at home was a convoluted one.
 It involved stamps of both postal systems, a "flag of truce" that allowed mail to pass through the lines, and no expectation of privacy, as Benjamin Franklin Little of North Carolina explained to his wife in a letter written August 17, 1863.